-Websites often list activity intensity levels by MET levels - so having a basic understanding of METS can help you quickly pick activities that burn more calories.
+Websites often list activity intensity levels by their Metabolic Equivalent of Task (MET) level.
+One MET is the amount of energy or calories you burn at complete rest.
 Of course, when you log an activity in MyNetDiary, the tracker calculates the calories for you.

 I am sharing indoor chores that I typically have to do every week to keep my home in some resemblance of order and cleanliness.
-You might have different goals or chore requirements for your home.
-For more ideas, see the Compendium of Physical Activities.
+You might have different goals or chore requirements for your home and you may be wondering, does housework burn enough calories to compensate for exercise.
+To learn more about what household chores burn the most calories, see the Compendium of Physical Activities.
 If you are trying to reach "moderate-intensity" level, choose activities between 3 - 5.9 METS and perform them for 30 minutes of net time (that is, actual move time not including breaks).
 Moving more is beneficial, so even lower MET activities are helpful.
 Higher MET activities have the benefit of greater calories burning per minute, but they might be harder to perform for long periods so be sure to keep an eye on actual net minutes when you log your exercise.
-All activities listed in the Compendium are also available for tracking in MyNetDiary.
+All activities are available for tracking in MyNetDiary.

 Vacuuming is a decent energy burner at 3.3 METS.
 If I just do the second floor of my home, it takes me about an hour.
 Based upon my weight (130 lb), MyNetDiary calculates that I burn 139 calories for one hour of vacuuming.
 I'm not killing myself with this vacuuming effort - I'm basically walking slowly and pushing a device that is powered while occasionally leaning forward.
-You might think that the calories burn is not very much but consider that my outdoor walk burns only 151 calories per hour.
-In MyNetDiary, I log "Walking, 2.8 to 3.2 mph (4.5 to 5.2 km/h), level, moderate pace, firm surface."
-As you can see, vacuuming is a reasonable option for burning calories.
-And the extra bonus is that I have clean floors after I am finished burning those calories.
+You might think that the calories burn is not very much but consider that my outdoor walk burns only 155 calories per hour.
+And the bonus is that I have clean floors after I am finished burning those calories.

 I don't enjoy cleaning the bathroom but it needs to be done.
 The good news is that it is a moderate-intensity activity at 3.5 METS.
-When I log this item in MyNetDiary ("Scrubbing floors, on hands and knees, scrubbing bathroom, bathtub, moderate effort"), I burn 151 calories in one hour.
+When I log this item in MyNetDiary ("Scrubbing floors, on hands and knees, scrubbing bathroom, bathtub, moderate effort"), I burn 155 calories in one hour.
 That might feel like a bit of a cheat given the nature of the chore, but consider that it burns the same amount of calories as my one hour outdoor walk.
-The bonus is that when I am done, the bathrooms are clean and I have saved a boatload of money by not hiring someone to do it for me.
+When I am done, the bathrooms are clean and I have saved a boatload of money by not hiring someone to do it for me.